chrisolley/project-b1/README.md

 # project-b1
-Project B1 in Computational Physics course.
-Working with particle decay data to determine lifetimes using maximum likelihood.
+Computational Physics project.
+Working with particle decay data to determine lifetimes using maximum likelihood estimation, through the use of hand-coded multi dimensional minimisation algorithms.